mazzeob/ECEn-240-301-grading/rubrics/labs/lab2.md

   - Servo down
   - Servo up and down (lights turn off)
   - Servo and driving working together
-- -3 points if no talking explanation (like explaining what buttons they’re pressing)
+- -3 points if no talking explanation (like explaining what buttons they’re pressing).
 - -3 points mentioned above for having to request permission for the video.

 ```6) <ECEn 240 only>  Add your lab report here (PDF only).```